miguelmayhem92/Udacity_projects/DeepLearning_topics/README.md

 ## Dataset
 The provided dataset is the dogbreed classification dataset which can be found in the classroom.

-this data set contains data for 133 breeds or classes.
+this dataset contains data for 133 breeds or classes.
 The following plot shows the breed distribution in the training set:

 ![alt text](https://github.com/miguelmayhem92/udacity_projects/blob/main/DeepLearning_topics/screenshots/train_breed_dist.jpg)